 She was elected Fellow of the Royal Society in June 2004 and made Dame Commander of the Order of the British Empire in June 2005, in recognition of her services to science.

 Professor Rothwell became President and Vice-Chancellor in July 2010, the first woman to lead The University of Manchester or either of its two predecessor institutions.
-She was the founding President of the Royal Society of Biology, and has also served as a non-executive director of AstraZeneca.
-She is currently co-Chair of the Prime Minister’s Council for Science and Technology,a Deputy Lieutenant for Greater Manchester, Chair of Corridor Manchester Board, a member of the Greater Manchester Local Enterprise Partnership (LEP) Board, a member of the Northern Powerhouse Partnership Board and a member of the UK Dementia Research Institute Board.
+She was the founding President of the Royal Society of Biology, and has also served as co-Chair of the Prime Minister’s Council for Science and Technology, and as a non-executive director of AstraZeneca.
+She is currently Chair of the Russell Group, a Deputy Lieutenant for Greater Manchester, Chair of the Oxford Road Corridor Board, a Commissioner on the Law Family Commission on Civil Society, and a member of the UK Investment Council, the Greater Manchester Local Enterprise Partnership (LEP) Board, the Northern Powerhouse Partnership Board, the UK Biobank Board and the Times Education Commission.

 Professor Rothwell takes a strong and active interest in public communication of science and regularly gives talks to schools and the public and contributes to television, radio and press, particularly on sensitive issues in science.
 In 1998 she delivered the Royal institution Christmas Lectures, televised by the BBC.